nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Lists all tanks created.

+This command will list all the existing tanks.

 Format: `list tanks`

 ### Feeding a tank: `tank feed`

 Feed a tank for the present day (i.e. today), which updates `lastFedDate` of all fishes in that tank to the present day.

+Use this command when you feed your fishes, so you can easily update their last fed date!

 Format: `tank feed <TANK_INDEX>`